moveit/moveit_tutorials/doc/visualization/visualization_tutorial.rst

-Visualization with MoveIt!
+Visualization with the MoveIt!
 RViz Plugin
 ===============================================

 MoveIt! comes with a plugin for the ROS Visualizer (RViz).
 The plugin allows you to setup scenes in which the robot will work, generate plans, visualize the output and interact directly with a visualized robot.
 We will explore the plugin in this tutorial.